 Savannah is by far one of my favorite cities in the USA.
 With just one visit, I fell madly in love with the romantic side of Savannah.
 It was love at first sight.
 At visit number two, I was hooked and couldn’t wait to return.
 For some reason, I just vibed with the city.
 It is hard to explain.
 But by my third visit, I felt like I wanted to purchase a house and move in!
 Savannah pretty much has it all, beautiful coastal landscapes, well-preserved architecture and city squares, the perfect cemetery to stroll through, and a rich, vibrant history that really makes you think about the past.
-Which makes me think about the little known facts about Savannah that you probably didn’t know about.
+This makes me think about the little-known facts about Savannah that you probably didn’t know about.

 Facts about Savannah!

 While some things about Savannah’s history are very well known – things, like Midnight in the Garden of Good and Evil (book/movie), River Street, or taking a ghost tour, the life of Juliette Gordon Low (Girl Scout lady), and the famous Forrest Gump bench –others are rarely even heard of.
 So I made a list of some little known facts about Savannah that you probably didn’t know.

 #1 Savannah’s Spanish Moss is NOT Spanish Moss After All

 I know, I know, this one is kinda crazy, but it is true!
 Savannah’s Spanish Moss is NOT Spanish Moss after all.
 It is actually called epiphytes.
 True epiphytes are plants that absorb water and nutrients from the air!
 Like who knew?
 I certainly didn’t when.
 I visited.
 When I think of Savannah’s old oak trees with that romantic and swaying drape of … epiphytes?
 Yes, epiphytes!
 Not Spanish Moss.
 This is still shrouded in mystery to me!
 But I am glad I finally know this fun fact about Savannah.